shohagcsediu/OCR-Web-App/README.md

 ```
 ### 4: Install Tesseract OCR

-Download the Windows installer from Tesseract at UB Mannheim
+Download the Windows installer from [Tesseract at UB Mannheim][tesseract]

 Install and note the installation path (default: C:\Program Files\Tesseract-OCR)